MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_process_reference_info_data_0020.md

 ### -field DeinterlaceMode

 The deinterlacing mode for which to retrieve the number of past and future frames.
 Only a single mode may be queried at once.
-For more information, see the <a href="https://msdn.microsoft.com/7E34CCE5-A771-4EBE-A09B-79424405BFF3">D3D12DDI_VIDEO_PROCESS_DEINTERLACE_FLAGS</a> enumeration.
+See the [D3D12DDI_VIDEO_PROCESS_DEINTERLACE_FLAGS](ne-d3d12umddi-d3d12ddi_video_process_deinterlace_flags_0020.md) enumeration for a list of modes.

 ### -field Filters

 The filters for which to retrieve the number of past and future frames.
-You can specify multiple filters may be specified.
-For more information, see the <a href="https://msdn.microsoft.com/28662E87-F6A4-42B0-9BF0-49A6C65B245C">D3D12DDI_VIDEO_PROCESS_FILTER_FLAGS</a> enumeration.
+Multiple filters may be specified.
+For more information, see the [D3D12DDI_VIDEO_PROCESS_FILTER_FLAGS](ne-d3d12umddi-d3d12ddi_video_process_filter_flags_0020.md) enumeration.

 ### -field FeatureSupport

 The features for which to retrieve the number of past and future frames.
-For more information, see the  <a href="https://msdn.microsoft.com/6DBF48B1-44C7-4C53-8488-F1217E6FAA1C">D3D12DDI_VIDEO_PROCESS_FEATURE_SUPPORT_FLAGS</a> enumeration.
+For more information, see the [D3D12DDI_VIDEO_PROCESS_FEATURE_SUPPORT_FLAGS](ne-d3d12umddi-d3d12ddi_video_process_feature_support_flags_0020.md) enumeration.

 ### -field InputFrameRate

+The input rate of the stream.

 ### -field OutputFrameRate

+The output rate of the stream.

 ### -field EnableAutoProcessing

 Whether automatic processing is used.
+TRUE if auto processing is used.

 ### -field PastFrames

 The number of past reference frames required to support this processing.

 ### -field FutureFrames